 A take-profit order works in the same way as a limit order, in that it’s always executed at the target price you specify.
 Where the market for any product opens at a more favourable price than your target price, your order will be executed at the better level, passing on any positive slippage.

-Guaranteed stop-loss order (GSLOs) work in a similar way to stop-loss orders, with the main difference being that a GSLO has the effect of placing an absolute limit on your potential losses on a particular trade, as it ensures that your trade is closed at the price you specify.
-For this benefit, there is a premium charge that is payable on execution of your order.
-This charge is displayed on the order ticket.
-We refund this premium in full if the GSLO is not triggered.
+Guaranteed stop-loss orders (GSLOs) work in a similar way to stop-loss orders, with the main difference being that a GSLO will be executed at the exact price you want, regardless of market volatility or gapping.
+For this benefit, there is a premium payable on execution of your order, which is displayed on the order ticket.
+The premium is refunded if the GSLO is not triggered.
 Find out more about guaranteed stop-loss orders.